healeycodes/healeycodes.com/posts/profiling-and-optimizing-an-interpreter.md

 ```

 This would require a refactor to have a generic `eval_node` function with branches for every type of node — rather than specific functions like `eval_assignment`.
 This would improve performance by removing unnecessary function calls, `len` calls, property accesses, and more things like this.
 Basically: less lines of code would need to run.
 The performance gains would scale with the complexity of the tree/how often the same sub-tree is iterated more than once.

-Another idea I didn't full explore was to cut down on function calls by using a `while True:` loop (with branches for every node type) where the `node` and `context` values are reassigned to the next child/sub-context and the loop continues.
-Kind of like how Geoffrey Litt [added tail call optimization to a Lisp interpreter](https://www.geoffreylitt.com/2018/01/15/adding-tail-calls-optimization-to-a-lisp-interpreter.html).

 I was going to write about how to explore traces with [Snakeviz](https://jiffyclub.github.io/snakeviz/) but sorting the cProfile result by the internal time column was revealing enough.